r-lib/httr2/revdep/cran.md

 ## revdepcheck results

-We checked 131 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 171 reverse dependencies (170 from CRAN + 1 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 1 new problems
+ * We saw 5 new problems
  * We failed to check 0 packages

 Issues with CRAN packages are summarised below.